What if they could be playful explorations of a new world?

 Or, uh …an unstructured blazer?
 (I’ve been out of school for a while.
 What do professors wear these days?)
 Anywayyy…

-Everyone hates being on the *receiving* end of a lecture, and yet they live on.
-One might even say lectures are thriving.
+Everyone hates being on the *receiving* end of a lecture, and yet lectures are thriving.

 Worldbuilding solves:

-2. the low engagement that’s a symptom of the lecturing problem, AND
+2. the low engagement that’s a symptom of lecturing

-3. the deeper issue at the core of it all.
+3. the deeper issue of oppressive, one-way communication

 There are lots of things I wish were different about this world.
 Same for you?